Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 The output dataset includes a variety of information about different aspects of the active sensors in the Scene (currently only one), as well as the ground-truth generated by all active labelers.
 [This page](https://github.com/Unity-Technologies/com.unity.perception/blob/master/com.unity.perception/Documentation%7E/Schema/Synthetic_Dataset_Schema.md) provides a comprehensive explanation on the schema of this dataset.
 We strongly recommend having a look at the page once you have completed this tutorial.

-* **Action**: To get a quick feel of how the data is stored, open the folder whose name starts with `Dataset`, then open the file named `captures_000.json`.
+* **:green_circle: Action**: To get a quick feel of how the data is stored, open the folder whose name starts with `Dataset`, then open the file named `captures_000.json`.
 This file contains the output from `BoundingBox2DLabeler`.
 The `captures` array contains the position and rotation of the sensor (camera), the position and rotation of the ego (sensor group, currently only one), and the annotations made by `BoundingBox2DLabeler` for all visible objects defined in its label configuration.
 For each visible object, the annotations include:
 * `label_id`: The numerical id assigned to this object's label in the labeler's label configuration
 * `label_name`: The object's label, e.g. `candy_minipralines_lindt`
 * `instance_id`: Unique instance id of the object
 * `x` and `y`: Pixel coordinates of the top-left corner of the object's bounding box (measured from the top-left corner of the image)
 * `width` and `height` of the object's bounding box

-* **Action**: Review the JSON meta-data and the images captured for the first annotated frame, and verify that the objects within them match.
+* **:green_circle: Action**: Review the JSON meta-data and the images captured for the first annotated frame, and verify that the objects within them match.

 ### <a name="step-8">Step 8: Verify Data Using Dataset Insights</a>

 To verify and analyze a variety of metrics for the generated data, such as number of foreground objects in each frame and degree of representation for each foreground object (label), we will now use Unity's Dataset Insights framework.
 This will involve running a Jupyter notebook which is conveniently packaged within a Docker file that you can download from Unity.

-* **Action**: Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop)
+* **:green_circle: Action**: Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop)
-* **Action**: Open a command line interface (Command Prompt on Windows, Terminal on Mac OS, etc.) and type the following command to run the Dataset Insights Docker image:
+* **:green_circle: Action**: Open a command line interface (Command Prompt on Windows, Terminal on Mac OS, etc.) and type the following command to run the Dataset Insights Docker image:
 `docker run -p 8888:8888 -v "<path to synthetic data>:/data" -t unitytechnologies/datasetinsights:latest`, where the path to data is what we earlier found in Unity's console messages.

 This will download a Docker image from Unity.
 If you get an error regarding the path to your dataset, make sure you have not included the enclosing `<` and `>` in the path and that the spaces are properly escaped.

-* **Action**: The image is now running on your computer.
+* **:green_circle: Action**: The image is now running on your computer.
 Open a web browser and navigate to `http://localhost:8888` to open the Jupyter notebook:

 <p align="center">
 <img src="Images/jupyter1.png"/>
 </p>

-* **Action**: To make sure your data is properly mounted, navigate to the `data` folder.
+* **:green_circle: Action**: To make sure your data is properly mounted, navigate to the `data` folder.
 If you see the dataset's folders there, we are good to go.
-* **Action**: Navigate to the `datasetinsights/notebooks` folder and open `Perception_Statistics.ipynb`.
+* **:green_circle: Action**: Navigate to the `datasetinsights/notebooks` folder and open `Perception_Statistics.ipynb`.
-* **Action**: Once in the notebook, remove the `/<GUID>` part of the `data_root = /data/<GUID>` path.
+* **:green_circle: Action**: Once in the notebook, remove the `/<GUID>` part of the `data_root = /data/<GUID>` path.
 Since the dataset root is already mapped to `/data`, you can use this path directly.

 <p align="center">
 <img src="Images/jupyter2.png"/>